 CANADA FX DEBT-C$ strengthens to near a two-month high

-* Canadian dollar at C$1.0928 or 91.51 U.S. cents * Bond prices lower across the maturity curve By Leah Schnurr TORONTO, April 8 (Reuters) - The Canadian dollar strengthened against the greenback on Tuesday to hit its highest level in nearly two months as investors were reassured by signs of health in recent economic data, increasing risk appetite.
-Still, the loonie trimmed some gains after a round of disappointing housing data on Tuesday morning.
+* Canadian dollar at C$1.0922 or 91.56 U.S. cents * Bond prices higher across the maturity curve (Adds details, quote, updates prices) By Leah Schnurr TORONTO, April 8 (Reuters) - The Canadian dollar strengthened against the greenback on Tuesday to hit its highest level in nearly two months, benefiting from broad risk appetite and signs of health in recent economic data.
+A round of disappointing housing market figures on Tuesday trimmed some of the loonie's gains but failed to break its momentum.
 Housing starts in Canada fell more than expected in March, while building permits slumped in February.
+"Part of it is the ability for the market to put some risk back on today," said Amo Sahota, director at Klarity FX in San Francisco.
+"They feel like they've been squeezed in certain places, so we've seen some broad-based currency strength as a result of that, and the loonie has been part of it."
 In Quebec, the federalist Liberal Party won a majority government in provincial elections, eliminating the threat of an impending referendum on independence from Canada.
-The election result was likely to reassure investors, though the runup to Monday's vote had not had much impact on the currency.
+The election result reassured investors, though the runup to Monday's vote had not had much impact on the currency.
 Since touching a 4-1/2 year low in late March, the loonie has bounced higher.
 A robust employment report last week propelled it through the C$1.10 level, which had represented significant resistance.
-"Setting aside these housing numbers, the broader trend in activity data and inflation data has been slightly better than expected over the past couple months," said Greg Moore, senior currency strategist at Royal Bank of Canada in Toronto.
-"Looking forward to the Bank of Canada meeting next week, it suggests they're not going to have much evidence to continue emphasizing the downside risk as much, which should be a marginal positive for the Canadian dollar."
-The Canadian dollar was at C$1.0928 to the greenback, or 91.51 U.S. cents, stronger than Monday's close of C$1.0969, or 91.17 U.S. cents.
-The loonie rose as high as C$1.0917, its highest level since mid-February.
-The currency is likely to see further gains heading into the Bank of Canada's policy announcement on April 16 and potentially in the weeks after, Moore said.
-"In the next couple weeks, we could probably dip down into C$1.08 area," he said.
+On Tuesday, the loonie hit a session high of C$1.0912, its highest level since mid-February.
+"It's playing a reverse role from what it was doing several weeks ago when no matter what happened, if it had an opportunity to weaken out, it would weaken," Sahota said.
+"Now it seems like if it has the opportunity to strengthen, it's taking the bull by the horns."
+The Canadian dollar ended the North American session at C$1.0922 to the greenback, or 91.56 U.S. cents, stronger than Monday's close of C$1.0969, or 91.17 U.S. cents.
+The currency is likely to see further gains heading into the Bank of Canada's policy announcement on April 16 and potentially in the weeks after, said Greg Moore, senior currency strategist at Royal Bank of Canada in Toronto.
+"In the next couple weeks, we could probably dip down into the C$1.08 area," he said.
 "Broadly speaking, we're looking at the low C$1.09s to C$1.12 sideways trend to continue for the next few months."
-Canadian government bond prices were lower across the maturity curve, with the two-year off half a Canadian cent to yield 1.085 percent and the benchmark 10-year down 8 Canadian cents to yield 2.472 percent.
+Canadian government bond prices were higher across the maturity curve, with the two-year up 0.2 Canadian cents to yield 1.081 percent and the benchmark 10-year up 1 Canadian cent to yield 2.462 percent.
 (Editing by Peter Galloway)

 © Thomson Reuters 2016 All rights reserved.